jbrownkramer/zombie_mirror/README.md

 Behind the scenes, Zombie Mirror consists of a monitor or TV connected to a Raspberry Pi running a program that finds faces.
 If it finds one, it sends it up to DeepGrave.me (also created by Josh and Ben) which uses a type of deep neural network called a CycleGAN to zombify the face.

 This is the repo for the Raspberry Pi side of the Zombie Mirror project.
-If you would like to create your own, follow the instructions below to set up the Raspberry Pi, and see the Instructables page [LINK TO INSTRUCTABLES PAGE] for the rest.
+If you would like to create your own, follow the instructions below to set up the Raspberry Pi, and see the Instructables page for the rest.

 ## Required Materials